What Makes a Good Skateboard?

 5) Good Grip Tape.

 Without good grip tape, skaters have a tough time staying on top of their board.
 The main complaints about poor grip tape tend to be that it was never very grippy or lost its grip really quickly.
 Once again, we recommend trusting in name brands with years of experience supporting skateboarders.
 Unfortunately, if you are buying a pre-made complete skateboard, you probably won't have access to the brand name of the grip.
+Reasonable griptape should feel similar to a 60-80 grit sandpaper.

 6) Professional Assembly